Notre Dame Stadium: Construction

 The total cost of construction exceeded $750,000 and the original seating capacity was 54,000.
 Head coach Knute Rockne played a key role in its design, keeping the space between the playing field and the stands to a minimum.
-It is patterned, on a smaller scale, after Michigan Stadium, the main difference being the tunnel location.
+It is patterned, on a smaller scale but in better fashion, after Michigan Stadium, the main difference being the tunnel location.
 In 1929, plans were started by Osborn Engineering of Cleveland, selected for their experience in designing Yankee Stadium and Fenway Park.
 Sollitt Construction Company of South Bend was the general contractor, and earth preparation began in the fall of 1929.
 Due to an unusually cold fall and winter, above-ground construction did not begin until April 2, 1930, with the stadium effectively being built in just six months.
 Over two million bricks were used in the construction of the walls and the concrete was placed in a monolithic continuous placement by section.
 There were over 300 workers on the site at most times, and they worked five 10-hour days and one six-hour day on Saturdays.
 The average worker was paid $1 a day plus lunch with the more skilled workers earning up to $5 a day.

 The original stadium seated 59,075, measured a half-mile (800 m) in circumference, stood 45 ft high, and featured a glass-enclosed press box rising 60 ft above ground level.
 Initial stands reached 55 rows.

 The Irish played their first game in the new stadium in 1930 on October 4, and defeated SMU 20–14.
 The first Notre Dame touchdown in the stadium was scored by "Jumping Joe" Savoldi on a 98-yard kickoff return.
 The official dedication was a week later, on October 11 against Navy, and Savoldi scored three touchdowns and was cited as "the first hero in the lore of Notre Dame Stadium."
 G.K.
 Chesterton was present as a spectator for the game, and wrote the poem The Arena to commemorate the occasion.
 Frank E. Hering, captain of the 1898 team, coach from 1896 to 1898, and president of the Alumni Association, delivered the major speech during the dedication.
 The stadium witnessed its first game at capacity in 1931, with 50,731 spectators for the USC game.